A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: Tests of the HDRP model

 The caldemo project is a simple orientation discrimination experiment that includes characterization code.
 A checkbox in the Unity editor flags whether achromatic or chromatic characterization should be used.
 At any point during the experiment, the user can press a key to switch the program into characterization mode, at which point it shows a series of achromatic or chromatic test stimuli, for which the user can measure the luminance or XYZ color coordinates.
 Separate Python scripts use these measurements to generate a cube file for tonemapping, which can then be loaded into the project.
 When the experiment is run again and the characterization measurements are made again, luminance or XYZ coordinates are proportional to unprocessed values $u_k$.
 The Supporting Information includes instructions on how to carry out these tasks.

 Figure \ref{figure:characterization} shows results for these tests of achromatic and chromatic characterization.
 I found that several monitors had gamma functions close to the sRGB standard, and as a result the nonlinearities in the HDRP produced luminance values and XYZ coordinates that were fairly close to a linear function of unprocessed color coordinates $u_k$, even without using tonemapping for gamma correction.
 To show that the methods described here linearize the response even when there are significant departures from the sRGB standard, I used MATLAB and the Psychtoolbox \citep{kleiner2007} to set a monitor's lookup table so that the response was clearly nonlinear (Figure \ref{figure:characterization}).
 Luminance measurements were made using a Minolta LS-110 photometer, from an LCD monitor (Samsung, model 24T350) driven by an NVIDIA GeForce 2080 graphics card on a PC running Windows 11.
 Figure \ref{figure:characterization}(a) shows the nonlinear response in luminance characterization measurements without tonemapping, as well as the linearized response when tonemapping was applied using a cube file generated by code provided in the Supporting Information.
 Figure \ref{figure:characterization}(b) shows results of a corresponding test for chromatic gamma correction, using measurements made on the same monitor using a Photo Research PR-655 spectroradiometer.
 In both cases, tonemapping approximately linearized the relationship between the rendered values $u_k$ and the physical stimulus.
 There were some small departures from linearity, which may be due to the inability of a gamma function, which was used to create the cube file, to fit the empirical measurements exactly; a more flexible function such as a spline may give slightly better results.
+I obtained similar results when repeating these two tests with an Oculus Pro head-mounted display, driven by an NVIDIA GeForce RTX 3090 graphics card, with Unity configured for VR as described in detail in the Supporting Information.